 A member of the European Union since January 1, 2007, the country has worked assiduously to create a legal framework consistent with a market economy and investment promotion, and has largely concluded its efforts to enact EU-compatible legislation.
 At the same time, implementation of these laws and regulations frequently lags or is inconsistent.

-Economic Freedom: Romania’s 2012 Index of Economic Freedom score is 64.4, giving it a world rank of 62 out of 179 countries.
-Its score is 0.3 points lower than last year due to a deterioration in freedom as a result of corruption and the increase in government management of the business sector.
-The country is ranked 28th of the 43 countries in Europe and its overall score is higher than the world average.
+Economic Freedom: Romania’s 2019 Index of Economic Freedom score is 68.6, giving it a world rank of 42 freest in the 2019 index.
+Its score is 0.8 points lower than last year due to a deterioration in freedom as a result of corruption and the increase in government management of the business and judicial sector.
+The country is ranked 21st of the 33 countries in Europe and its overall score is higher than the world average.

 Market Access: The trade weighted average tariff rate is low as in other members of the European Union, but layers of non-tariff barriers increase the cost of trade.

 Regulatory System: Cumbersome and non-transparent bureaucratic procedures are a major problem in Romania.
 Foreign investment is encouraged officially but discouraged in practice by regulatory inconsistency, unpredictability, and non-transparency.
 Foreign companies engaged in trade or investment in Romania often express concern regarding the Romanian courts' lack of expertise in commercial issues.
 Judges generally have limited experience in the functioning of a market economy, international business methods, intellectual property rights, or the application of Romanian commercial and competition laws.